 - Broccoli and Cheddar (I recommend steaming the broccoli first, for tenderness).

 - Sausage and Mushroom

 - Spinach and Feta

 Keto Frittata with Brie and Bacon

 - 8 large eggs

-- In a large bowl, whisk eggs with cream, garlic, salt and pepper and about two thirds of the cooked bacon.
-Set skillet over medium low heat and swirl remaining bacon grease to coat bottom and sides.
+- In a large bowl, whisk the eggs with the cream, garlic, salt and pepper and about two thirds of the cooked bacon.
+Set the skillet over medium low heat and swirl remaining bacon grease to coat bottom and sides.

-- Pour egg mixture into skillet and cook undisturbed until edges are set up center is still somewhat loose, 7 to 10.
+- Pour the egg mixture into skillet and cook undisturbed until edges are set up center is still somewhat loose, 7 to 10.
 Layer the sliced brie overtop.
 Sprinkle with the remaining bacon.

-- Preheat broiler to high and set an oven rack on the second highest setting in the oven.
-Broil until puffed and golden brown, about 5 minutes, watching carefully to make sure it doesn't burn.
+- Preheat the broiler to high and set an oven rack on the second highest setting in the oven.
+Broil until puffed and golden brown,2 to 5 minutes, watching carefully to make sure it doesn't burn.

 - Remove and let cool a few minutes before serving.